 The following KPIs can be measured in this area of your digital marketing strategy.

-Measuring your unique visitors/visitors indicates the overall awareness of your website and how popular your sight is.
+Measuring your unique users or users indicates the overall awareness of your website and how popular your sight is.
 Why is this KPI important?
-It gives you an indication of how compelling and popular your site is and how much traffic your site is gathering.
+It gives you an indication of how compelling and popular your site is and how much traffic your site is acquiring.
+You can also add layers of segmentation over the top of this metric to understand performance across specific channels, devices or other dimensions.

 2. Engagement rate